 - Meet your neighbors and join a condo association board, if available.
 Your neighbors will be able to help recognize signs of suspicious behavior.

-- Keep track of everyone that could have a key to your unit.
+- Keep track of everyone who could have a key to your unit.
 As a rule, you should always change the locks when you move in.

 The tips above will help lower the likelihood of your apartment or condo falling victim to criminal activity, but nothing helps more than having a security system in your apartment or condo.